 I’m a professed feminist, and a mom.
-How do I articulate that her body is her own—but, at the same time, the attention she will draw to herself with this kind of thing is negative?
-She doesn’t think it is, and telling a teen that this will cause problems or embarrassment doesn’t work when Kim Kardashian poses naked every two seconds.
+How do I articulate that her body is her own—but, at the same time, explain that her choices will draw negative attention?
+She doesn’t think it’s a problem, and the many scantily-clad models in the media doesn’t help my cause.

 The feminist in me says, “It’s your body—you do with it what you want.”
 The mom in me is horrified and scared.
 I want to openly discuss feminism and body image while keeping her safe.
 I would love to have an expert’s thoughts on this.

 It is certainly understandable that this situation raises important questions and conflicts for you.
-You highlight the most complicated part of the situation—balancing body-conscious/body positive decision-making with safety and privacy.
+You highlight the most complicated part of the situation—balancing body-conscious, body-positive decision making with safety and privacy.
 And, you’re right.
-Children and adolescents are surrounded by mixed messages these days.
+Children and adolescents are surrounded by mixed messages every day.
 We are constantly told that one can do what she wants with her body.
 However, she may also be judged for it—positively, negatively, or both.

-As an aside, remember that a parent’s reaction to a woman being topless makes the most lasting impression on children and adolescents, not the bare chest itself.
+As an aside, remember that your reaction to a woman being topless will make the most lasting impression, not the bare chest itself.
 Seeing breasts in public can be positive for a child’s development, if discussed openly.
 With that, there are a few conversations to have when it comes to nudity: